HP OfficeJet Pro 7740 Printer Review

 Display Screen Size

-The HP OfficeJet Pro 7740 has a good display screen.
-Similar to the HP OfficeJet Pro 9025, it has a responsive touchscreen that provides audible touch feedback.
+The HP OfficeJet Pro 7740 has a good display.
+It features a responsive touchscreen that provides audible touch feedback when you press it.
 Four touch buttons surround the screen, and you can vertically tilt the display panel for better visibility.
-It's a little small though, which can be a bit more challenging to use for those with big fingers.
+It's small, though, making it a bit more challenging for anyone with big fingers.

 Cartridge